Jake Long: Professional career

-2008 NFL Draft
+Pre-draft

-Regarded as the top offensive tackle available in the 2008 NFL Draft, Long drew comparisons to Ryan Tucker.
+Regarded as the top offensive tackle available in the 2008 NFL draft, Long drew comparisons to Ryan Tucker.
 His 37 repetitions of 225 pounds on the bench press tied Vernon Gholston for the highest total at the 2008 NFL Combine.
-In addition to being one of eight offensive tackles drafted in the first round that year, Long was only the third offensive tackle ever to be taken with the first overall pick in the NFL Draft, after Hall of Famer Orlando Pace (1997, a 5-time All-Pro and All-Decade team for the 2000s) and Hall of Famer Ron Yary (1968, an 8-time All-Pro and All-Decade team for the 1970s).
+In addition to being one of eight offensive tackles drafted in the first round that year, Long was only the 3rd offensive tackle ever to be taken with the first overall pick in the NFL Draft, after Hall of Famer Orlando Pace (1997, a 5-time All-Pro and All-Decade team for the 2000s) and Hall of Famer Ron Yary (1968, an 8-time All-Pro and All-Decade team for the 1970s).
 The Dolphins drafted Long's college teammate, quarterback Chad Henne, in the second round of the draft with the 57th overall pick.